Overview

 Currently, to gain licensing through the Pharmacy Examining Board of Canada (PEBC), a candidate’s educational credentials must be the equivalent of a Canadian 4-year Bachelor of Pharmacy degree.
 The minimum requirement is a professional undergraduate degree in pharmacy that leads to licensure as a pharmacist in the country of education.
 Please refer to the PEBC Document Evaluation Eligibility website for specific information.

-Step #1 Enrol with the Pharmacists’ Gateway Canada
+Step #1 – Enroll with the Pharmacists’ Gateway Canada

 Pharmacists’ Gateway Canada will assess your qualifications and competence for entry-to-practice through a series of evaluations.
 They will also offer info and guidance in preparation for the PEBC’s licensing process.

 After graduation, submit your application and proof of pharmacy degree completion to the PEBC for document evaluation.
-If your educational credentials and licensure statements are acceptable, you will be eligible to write the Pharmacist Evaluating Examination.
+If your educational credentials and licensure statements are acceptable for the Pharmacy Examining Board of Canada (PEBC) International Pharmacy Graduates (IPG) Streamlined Pathway, you will receive an exemption from writing the Pharmacist Evaluating Examination and be able to go on to write the Pharmacist Qualifying Examination Part I (MCQ) and II (OSCE).
+Graduates from Australian pharmacy programs that are accredited in Australia are eligible for the IPG Streamlined Pathway.

 You must formally apply to the Pharmacy Regulatory Authority (PRA) in the province or territory in which you want to work.
 While PRAs have many similar requirements, each jurisdiction may have variations or unique conditions for licensure.